rse/vdon-call/README.md

 =========

-**VDON Call** is a [WebRTC](https://en.wikipedia.org/wiki/WebRTC)/[NDI](https://ndi.tv)-based remote caller ingest solution for video productions, based on the two swiss army knifes in their field: the awesome, low-latency, P2P-based video streaming facility [VDO.Ninja](https://vdo.ninja), and the awesome, ultra-flexible video mixing software [OBS Studio](https://obsproject.com).
-An instance of the corresponding URL trampoline of **VDON Call** is publically available under the meaningful name URL [caller.studio](https://caller.studio).
+**VDON Call** is a [WebRTC](https://en.wikipedia.org/wiki/WebRTC)/[NDI](https://ndi.tv)-based remote caller ingest solution for live video productions, based on the two swiss army knifes in their field: the awesome, low-latency, P2P-based video streaming facility [VDO.Ninja](https://vdo.ninja), and the awesome, ultra-flexible video mixing software [OBS Studio](https://obsproject.com).
+An instance of the landing page, the corresponding URL trampoline, of **VDON Call** is publically available under the meaningful name URL [caller.studio](https://caller.studio).

 Motivation
 ----------

-The name **VDON Call** of this solution is derived from [vMix Call](https://www.vmix.com/products/vmix-call.aspx), the great but weaker facility it can substitute in practice.
-The motivation and primary killer feature of **VDON Call**, in contrast to the otherwise also awesome vMix Call, is that the callers can ingest their camera and content in parallel without having to fiddle around with two independent Browser tabs and that this dual-ingest approach is available for 8 callers in total instead of just 4 (notice that vMix Call supports a maximum of 8 incoming video streams only).
+The name **VDON Call** is derived from the product [vMix Call](https://www.vmix.com/products/vmix-call.aspx), the great but weaker facility it can substitute in practice.
+The motivation and primary killer feature of **VDON Call**, in contrast to the otherwise also awesome vMix Call, is that the callers can ingest their camera and content *in parallel* and without having to fiddle around with two independent Browser tabs and that this dual-ingest approach is available for 8 callers in total instead of just 4 (because vMix Call supports a maximum of 8 incoming video streams only).
 The resulting ingested video streams are available as NDI streams on the local network and can be easily consumed (usually on a separate computer) with a video mixing